-- Vermont and University of Vermont Medical Center.
+- Net-zero buildings and heat pumps as the primary fuel source in new buildings will help the region meet its goal of shifting the heating sector away from fossil fuels.
+Additionally, key partners in the energy transition are making progress towards becoming more renewable in the thermal sector.
+These are described in the bullets below. - The City of Burlington is pursuing a district heating system from McNeil Generation Station's waste heat to be a source of renewable thermal energy for University of Vermont and University of Vermont Medical Center.
 When constructed, this heat source will replace natural gas demand and help the region meet its thermal energy targets.
 Additionally, the city has adopted a Net Zero Energy Roadmap to reduce and eliminate fossil fuel use from heating. - VGS's comprehensive strategy for NetZero by 2050, with an immediate goal of reducing GHG emissions for customers by 30% by 2030, is critical to achieving the State's energy and climate goals.
 Expanding renewable natural gas to make up 20% of the supply mix by 2030 and is also part of VGS's strategy.
 Moreover, VGS is exploring networked geothermal for its customers with a priority focus on affordable housing and low to middle income communities which will ensure that lower income households have access to an equitable way to transition off fossil fuels for heating and the burden is not placed on them to bear the responsibility of making the transition. - Biomass for Heating.
-Wood chips and pellets remain one of the most affordable sources of heating in Vermont, but as noted in other sections of this plan, their use must be balanced with the need to maintain ecological values and carbon sequestration and storage.
-In simple terms, harvesting of low-grade wood for electricity or heating is sustainable when it does not exceed the net growth rate of low-grade wood in forests.
-The state's Net Available Low-Grade (NALG) wood has increased since 2010; though NALG may decrease in the short-term due to fluctuations in the rates of forest growth and demand for low-grade wood, the long-term outlook allows for use of low-grade wood for both heating and electricity generation at current or slightly higher levels (see Supplement 6 for further analysis).
+Cordwood, wood chips and pellets remain one of the most affordable sources of heating in Vermont, but as noted in other sections of this plan, their use must be balanced with the need to maintain ecological values and carbon sequestration and storage.
+Harvesting of low-grade wood for electricity or heating is sustainable when it does not exceed the net growth rate of low-grade wood in forests.
+The state's Net Available Low-Grade (NALG) wood has increased since 2010; though NALG may decrease in the short-term due to fluctuations in the rates of forest growth and demand for low-grade wood, the long-term outlook allows for use of lowgrade wood for both heating and electricity generation at current or slightly higher levels (see Supplement 6 for further analysis).
 Carefully planned harvesting of mature trees (particularly those useful for low-grade wood) through the practice of uneven-aged management will in fact increase overall tree growth and carbon sequestration rates while restoring the health and diversity of Vermont's forests.
 It will also provide an important source of local, renewable, and carbon-neutral fuel that provides economic value to retaining forests as they are rather than converting them to non-forest uses.
-Given this, CCRPC continues to support use of low-grade wood for both heating and electricity provided that is sourced through forest management practices that prioritize maintaining long-term ecological health, carbon sequestration and storage rates, and regenerative economic value from forests.
+Additionally, thermal energy sourced from wood-fuel creates an opportunity for jobs in the biomass and wood energy market in Vermont, although an aging forestry workforce is a current concern in the forestry economy.
+Given this, CCRPC continues to support use of lowgrade wood for both heating and electricity provided that is sourced through forest management practices that prioritize maintaining long-term ecological health, carbon sequestration and storage rates, and regenerative economic value from forests.